Battle Ropes are a very popular training equipment! Do they really work?!? Let’s see what Science has to say…

 Unilateral alternating waves produce greater Oblique muscle activity than the bilateral waves…

-…Whereas the contrary result is found for the Lumbar muscles.
+…Whereas the contrary result is found in the Lumbar muscles.

 These results are in-line with the greater Oblique activation found in other unilateral exercises with dumbells, cables, or even some Olympic weightlifting exercises.

 Unilateral movements especially affect the abdominal wall musculature, as other muscles such as Transversus Abdominis, Internal Oblique, and Rectus Abdominis when compared with bilateral exercises.

 Both unilateral and bilateral undulating waves with Battle Ropes provide enough intensity to increase Core motor control and muscle endurance…